morewings/react-omni-provider/README.md

 [![React Omni Provider](./design/picture.jpg)](#)

-**React Omni Provider** is an utility component which allows to merge multiple Providers (wrapper components which create context or another global state).
+**React Omni Provider** is an utility component which allows to merge multiple Providers (wrapper components that create context or another global state).

 ## Install